SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Discussion

-Notably, we further investigated the high perceptual scores of MTGC-1 and MTGC-2.
-As shown in Fig.\,\ref{fig:fig12}, MTGC-1 lacks effective semantic guidance, leading to significant semantic drift, yet its outputs remain visually coherent.
-Similarly, MTGC-2 generates visually pleasing textures.
-However, due to insufficient deterministic constraints, the model over-relies on its priors, producing textures that are visually appealing but semantically inconsistent with the original image.
-These factors collectively explain the misleadingly high perceptual scores.
-MTGC-3 effectively addresses this issue by introducing SPWs, successfully balancing high perceptual quality with superior semantic consistency.
-Furthermore, the ablation study on the text caption component (Table\,\ref{tab:tab2}) validates its positive impact on semantic consistency and demonstrates exceptional cost-effectiveness, at an approximate cost of only 0.002 bpp.
-Evidently, the different modal information employed in our method serves distinct roles and operates synergistically within the generative guidance process.
+Notably, we further investigate the relatively high perceptual scores of SDGIC(T) and SDGIC(T+H).
+As shown in Fig.\,\ref{fig:fig11}, SDGIC(T) lacks sufficient source-specific constraints, causing semantic drift despite producing visually coherent outputs.
+Similarly, SDGIC(T+H) can generate visually pleasing textures with the help of HCI, but the remaining semantic ambiguity may still allow the diffusion prior to synthesize details that are perceptually plausible yet inconsistent with the original image.
+These observations explain why perceptual metrics alone may be misleading under ultra-low bitrate settings.
+SDGIC(T+H+R) addresses this issue by introducing RSRTs, achieving a better balance between perceptual quality and semantic consistency.
+Furthermore, the ablation study on the text caption component in Table.\,\ref{tab:caption_length} validates its positive impact on semantic consistency and demonstrates its high bitrate efficiency, requiring only approximately 0.002 bpp.
+Overall, the three guidance streams in SDGIC play complementary roles in image reconstruction and work synergistically within the generative guidance process.